German prosecutors investigate Facebook over hate postings

 "Upon Jun's request, Bavarian Justice Minister Winfried Bausback said that Hamburg's view was wrong and German law does indeed apply to some of the offences," it said.

-Jun's complaint named Facebook founder and chief executive Zuckerberg and nine other managers at the company, including Chief Operating Officer Sheryl Sandberg.
+Jun's complaint named Zuckerberg, who is Facebook's founder and chief executive, and nine other managers at the company.
+A spokesman for Facebook declined to comment on the proceedings.

-Facebook said it had not violated German law and was working on fighting hate speech online.

-"We are not commenting on the status of a possible investigation but we can say that the allegations lack merit and there has been no violation of German law by Facebook or its employees," a company spokesman said.

 Following a public outcry and pressure from German politicians, Facebook this year hired Arvato, a business services unit of Bertelsmann, to monitor and delete racist posts.